jcode06/my-solar-system/README.md

 - First WebGL Project, helps with understanding rotation, translation in WebGL/Three.js better, as well as shaders/GLSL.

 TODOS:
-- Find a better way to draw the sun, such as using the shader below
+- Corona for Sun: In order to get a corona-like effect, we will probably have to do it by manipulating the shape, don't think it can be done within the fragment shader itself, since we're using it as a texture.
+- Sun Texture: There's an obvious break in the texture overlay, figure out how to smooth it out
 - Figure out a way to make the smaller planets more visible in relation to the sun, right now they are too small
 - Add shadows to the planets when applicable
 - Asteroid belt between Mars and Jupiter